 Slovenia, whose economy is the only one in the European Union’s east set to contract next year, is pushing ahead with an overhaul of the shrinking economy and the faltering bank industry.
 Failure to implement the bank law risks making Slovenia the sixth euro-region member to require a bailout, government officials have warned.

 The trade union has to collect 40,000 signatures from citizens and if successful, the vote must take place, probably in January.
 Finance Minister Janez Sustersic will hold talks with the union to try and avert the referendum, Virant said yesterday in an interview with private broadcaster POP TV.
-(CETV)
+(CETV:US)

 The government asked the Constitutional Court to rule if the vote on the creation of a wealth fund should go ahead and will probably do the same for the bank-plan referendum, according to Virant.